 Those who have had their ears syringed before should click here for a slightly different leaflet.

-In both cases, if the ear drops do not clear the wax, patients should book to see the Practice Nurse who will advise on the best way forward, which could include referral to a community micro suction service, where wax is removed in a different way to syringing.
+In both cases, if the ear drops do not clear the wax, patients should book to see the GP, Practice Nurse or Healthcare Assistant who will advise on the best way forward, which could include referral to a community micro suction service, where wax is removed in a different way to syringing.

 Chronic disease management